metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/vanity-mint.md

 - **Regular Expression**: A Regex that the mint address has to match.
 E.g. if you want all mints to start with string `mplx` you could use this as `regex` Parameter.

+Ideas for regular expressions that can be used for example could be:
+- Starting with a specific pattern: `^mplx`
+- Ending with a specific pattern: `mplx$`
+- Starting and Ending with a specific pattern: `^mplx*mplx$`
+- Exactly matches a specific pattern: `^mplx1111111111111111111111111111111111111mplx$` The string `mplx` would need to be replaced with the expected characters.

-{% dialect-switcher title="Set up a Candy Machine using the Asset Gate Guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Vanity Mint Guard where the mint starts and ends with `mplx`" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}